Vallejo man, 2 Santa Rosa women arrested in Napa double homicide

 3 arrested in connection to Napa double homicide

-Three people were arrested in the fatal shooting of a girl and a woman Saturday near downtown Napa, police said.
+Three people have been arrested in the fatal shooting of a girl and a woman Saturday near downtown Napa, police said.

 John Nicholson Jr., 22, of Vallejo, was detained just after 7:23 p.m.
-Monday by Napa Police Department SWAT, Napa Sheriff’s Office SWAT and Napa Special Investigations Bureau detectives, Napa police said in a Tuesday morning news release.
+Monday, Napa Police Department said in a news release Tuesday morning.
+SWAT teams with the Napa police and Napa County Sheriff’s Office were at the arrest, along with detectives from the Napa Special Investigations Bureau.

 Officials determined Nicholson was responsible for shooting the two females, a 17- and 19-year-old, about 8:10 p.m.
 Saturday in the 400 block of Riverside Drive along the Napa River.